 Looking for vegan and vegetarian slow cooker recipes to nourish you this autumn and winter?
-I’ve got 25 right here for you!
+I’ve got 25 delicious recipes right here for you to try!

 Of all the appliances in my kitchen, it’s my slow cooker* that I love the most.
 We use it at least three days a week, and there’s nothing quite like that smug feeling of sitting at work at 10 am knowing that dinner is all taken care of.

 We were on the fence about buying a slow cooker for ages because we wondered just how much use we would get out of it.
 Apparently, the average UK household has £415 worth of unused cooking gadgets and utensils in their kitchen.
 I didn’t want my slow cooker to add to this!

 What made me so wary about purchasing a slow cooker was that the majority of slow cooker recipes I came across were been meat-based.
 So, I spent some time doing a little research for vegan and vegetarian slow cooker recipes and I feel like I hit the jackpot.
 I found so many great-looking vegan and vegetarian slow cooker recipes that I thought it would be useful to share them all here with you, in case you have a slow cooker or are considering buying one.

 Here are 25 vegan and vegetarian slow cooker recipes that will nourish you and keep you going all autumn and winter!
 I plan on trying each and every one of them!

 Let me show you how to make this delicious cranberry and orange-infused Christmas gin recipe.
 Perfect to give to others as a gift, or to keep all to yourself!

 Seeing as it’s nearly Christmas, and I started the week sharing a festive dish, I thought I would continue the festive theme and share my cranberry and orange-infused Christmas gin recipe.
 It has a fresh festive flavour without the sweetness of many drinks of the season.